rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 <dl>

 <dt>doc</dt>
 <dd>The identity document type(s) and associated "number" the Provider is capable of providing.
-Mu~~t~~l**t**iple document types MAY be returned.
+Mu<strikethrough>t</strikethrough>l<b>t</b>iple document types MAY be returned.
 This could be passport, driver's license, national ID card, health insurance no., and so on.
 See the Claims below for the document claims available.</dd>

 </dl>